save-snowden/Invicible_cloak/README.md

 # invicible_cloak
-This is a simple python code that makes you inviciuble. :p just kidding, check it out
+This is a simple python code that makes you invicible. :p just kidding, check it out